-Come and meet local farmers and growers in this family friendly event on Saturday 22nd of October, between 4 and 6 pm at the Museum of Technology, Cambridge.
+Family friendly event to meet local farmers and growers on Saturday 22nd of October, between 4 and 6 pm at the Museum of Technology, Cambridge.

-As part of the Cambridge Sustainable Food Festival, Carbon Neutral Cambridge and the film makers of Six inches of Soil will show short films featuring farmers and growers from Cambridgeshire who are working with nature to regenerate their soil, grow food, boost biodiversity and capture carbon.
+As part of the Food for the Planet Festival Festival @ The Museum of Technology, Carbon Neutral Cambridge and the film makers of Six inches of Soil will show short films featuring farmers and growers from Cambridgeshire who are working with nature to regenerate their soil, grow food, boost biodiversity and capture carbon.

 The event will aim to bring soil to life.